Menu Close

 Q.1.
 Why did Jesus die and rise again?
 What slavery should the Galatians avoid?
 Could a person be saved by keeping the Law?
 On what basis do we have hope in the future? – (Gal.5:1-6)

-Paul had explained the difference between two mothers, two covenants, and two mountains, to illustrate our freedom from the Law (c.f.
-Gal.4:21-31).
+Paul had explained the difference between two mothers, two covenants, and two mountains, to illustrate our freedom from the Law (see Gal.4:21-31).
 He then drove home the fact that – it was for freedom that Christ set us free … (Gal.5:1).
 The thought that the Galatians would be drawn back to the bondage of the Law mystified Paul, because then – Christ will be of no benefit to you …and – you have been severed from Christ … (Gal.5:2 & 4).
-He argued that it should be obvious that no one could be saved by keeping the Law, for this would demand – that he is under obligation to keep the whole law (Gal.5:3).
-Nevertheless, though we have been declared righteous in God’s sight by the Cross of Christ – we through the Spirit, by faith, are waiting for the hope of righteousness – when we will be redeemed, never to sin again (Gal.5:5).
-This faith in future perfection is demonstrated by – faith working through love (Gal.5:6).
+He argued that it should be obvious that no one could be saved by keeping the Law, for this would demand perfection and – under obligation to keep the whole law (Gal.5:3).
+Nevertheless, though we have been declared righteous in God’s sight through the Cross of Christ – we through the Spirit, by faith, are waiting for the hope of righteousness – when we will be redeemed, never to sin again (Gal.5:5).
+This faith in future perfection is now demonstrated by – faith working through love (Gal.5:6).
 Such perfection would be unachievable by keeping the Law.

 Q.2.
 What false teaching had spread into the church?
 What did it produce in the church?
-How did this differ from the Gospel Paul had presented?
+How did this differ from the gospel Paul had presented?
 Where should our focus be? – (Gal.5:7-15)